 - Place alternating pieces of provolone and havarti on top of the meat mixture.

-- Add 2 tablespoons of water to the pan to steam and melt the cheese.
+- Add water to the pan to steam and melt the cheese.
 Cover to melt.

 - Cut bread lengthwise ¾ of the way through being sure not to cut all the way through.

 - Remove the lid and place bread, open side down onto the meat and cheese mixtures.

 - Let bread steam warm on the meat for thirty seconds.

 - Slide spatula under the meat and flip the sandwich upright using your free hand for support.

 - Move to a cutting board and top with sauce and scallions.